viorble/Lecture-Data-Structure/ch06_linked_list.md

   }
 ---
 # Chapter 6: Linked List
-- What linked list can do better than array
+- What is linked list any why it can do better than array
 - Types of linked list
   - Singly linked list
   - Sorted linked list